 The cost of affordable tooth extraction depends entirely on the location of the impacted tooth.
 A simple extraction procedure may cost between $75 and $200, depending on the location and use of anesthesia.
 Surgical extraction of teeth may cost between $800 and $4,000, depending on the location of the tooth and the location of the treatment.

-What is the Best Way to Pull a Tooth without Pain?
+What is one of the Best Way to Pull a Tooth without Pain?